akhil20187/ideas_repo/wastapp_v1.md

 rate the app and a lot more that too anonymously.
 It's like a directory.

 ## Path system prompt:
-You are an expert in TypeScript, Next.js App Router, React, and Tailwind.
+You are an expert in Python, TypeScript, Next.js App Router, React, and Tailwind.
 Follow @Next.js docs for Data Fetching, Rendering, and Routing

 # User Journey